mrcmn/mrcmn.github.io/theory_md/roles-and-profiles-example.md

 </div>

-Now we have two profiles, `profile::apache_web` and `profile::firewall` that we can use as units of automation, like Lego bricks.
+Now we have two profiles, `profile::apache_web` and `profile::firewall` that we can use as units of automation, like lego bricks.

 # Role<a href="#role" aria-hidden="true"></a>

-We now want to create a role that combines both profiles or “Lego bricks”, so that we can assign this role to a server.
+We now want to create a role that combines both profiles or “lego bricks”, so that we can assign this role to a server.

 ## Web Server Role<a href="#web-server-role" aria-hidden="true"></a>

-To create a role, we’ll declare our two profile classes within a role manifest, and store it within `site-modules/role/manifests` directory in the control repo like so:
+To create a role, we’ll declare our two profile classes within a role manifest, and store it within `site-modules/role/manifests` directory in the Control Repo like so:

 web_server.pp